 Kingdom by Alexander McQueen- This is an odd one.
-I think I bought it because in a way, it reminded me (don't laugh) of Colors by Benetton, that I wore at 18 for special dates with my boyfriend.
+I think I bought it because in a way, it reminded me (don't laugh) of Colors by Benetton, that I wore as a teen for special dates with my boyfriend.
 Those are some bittersweet memories and so is this fragrance.
-It's drier than what I usually go for and requires a certain mood.
-I usually wear it at night and only recently discovered that it's actually better in hot weather than it is in winter.
-Heat brings out a very sensual element in this one.
-Decent lasting power.
+I usually wear it at night because of a certain dirty element, and only recently discovered that it's actually better in hot weather than it is in winter.
+Heat brings out a very sensual aspect.

 Grand Amour (Annick Goutal)- Though different than Cartier's So Pretty, in my mind they are grouped together.
 Classic elegance, very French.
-It works for me both for day and for night, but never in jeans.
-Moderate staying power, lovely sillage for as long as the scent is there.
+It works for me both for day and for night, and I sometimes wish I could be the person who wears it as her one and only signature scent.

 Quel Amour!
 (Annick Goutal)- A surprising choice for me, as the fruity element is quite prominent.
 But those are lovely red fruit (yet I dislike Goutal's Petite Cherie), the official notes says something about currants, but to me it's pomegranate beautifully blended with rose and peony.
 It's an intoxicating sunny fragrance with an incredible staying power on my skin.